M-Coast/MathGraph/README.md

 # MathGraph

-Graph    : To present mathematics expressions in graphics Solution : To solve LinearEquations, LeastSquarePlaneFitting, FlatnessCalculation, etc.
+Graph    : To present mathematics expressions in graphics.
+Solution : To solve LinearEquations, LeastSquarePlaneFitting, FlatnessCalculation, etc.